rweigel/phys305/hw3.md

 Follow and show the steps given in the notes and find $\mathbf{E}$ on the $z$--axis in terms of one or more of $k,Q,R,z$, and cartesian unit vectors.

 **Answer**:

+_Comments_:
+* This is an example commonly given in intro physics textbooks and it has a short--cut solution.
+Some students essentially gave a few equations from the example solution without justification.
+I asked you to follow the steps given in the notes because the method used in the example solutions won't help you on more complicated problems.
+So make sure that you know how to solve this problem using the steps in the notes.
+* Many students came up with an $\mathbf{E}$ that had the wrong sign.
+I took off points for this because the sign error would have been obvious if you had checked your answer to verify that $\mathbf{E}$ had a positive $z$ component when $z>0$.π

 1\.
 Identify Answer Features